 While there are many variations on this classic fresh pasta recipe from the Umbria region, this version forgoes black truffle toppings in favor of earthy seasonal mushrooms, white wine and a sprinkling of fresh tomatoes.

-The important part of this classic Italian first course will be your sausages: as the name of the recipe implies, Tagliatelle alla Norcina is built around the figure of the butcher, or the Norcia expert.
+The important part of this classic Italian first course will be your sausages: as the name of the recipe implies, Pasta alla Norcina is built around the figure of the butcher, or the Norcia expert.
 If possible, check out your local butcher for fresh, soft Italian sausages, with garlic accents, if available.

 The best quality sausages here will result in a scrumptious, classic fresh Italian pasta recipe, and those lucky enough to be gathered around your dining table will taste all the difference your top-quality ingredients can make as you prepare this easy and flavor-packed pasta recipe.